CharlieQLe/gnome-extension-dotspaces/README.md

 ## What versions of GNOME does DOTSPACES support?

-At the moment, it has only been tested with GNOME 42.
+At the moment, it has only been tested with GNOME 42 and 43.

 ## How do I install?